Derpicorns/KodeModo/README.md

 # KodeModo
-Code magically to music for your delicate ears
+Code magically transformed into music for your delicate ears.